The NHS workers who have died during the coronavirus pandemic

 – Dr Amged El-Hawrani, consultant

-An ear, nose and throat consultant with University Hospitals of Derby and Burton NHS Foundation Trust (UHDB), the 55-year-old died at the Glenfield Hospital in Leicester on March 28.
+An ear, nose and throat consultant with University Hospitals of Derby and Burton NHS Foundation Trust, the 55-year-old died at Glenfield Hospital in Leicester on March 28.

 – Pooja Sharma, pharmacist